Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum

-We generate toxic content with a base, less‑aligned model under safeguards.
-Generated content is filtered and stored for research only.
-No human subjects are involved.
+No human participants were involved in this study.
+Generated content was produced with a base, less‑aligned model under safeguards and filtered for research use only.
 The link catalog for seeding content is derived from public Voat data; no live RSS ingestion is used, and all experiments run in a closed environment.
-We do not use third‑party generation or scoring APIs (e.g., commercial LLM endpoints or Perspective API) due to alignment restrictions that suppress toxic content and to ensure reproducibility; all inference uses local open models with fixed seeds and documented preprocessing.
+We do not use third‑party generation or scoring APIs (e.g., commercial LLM endpoints or Perspective API) to avoid alignment restrictions that suppress toxic content and to ensure reproducibility; all inference uses local open models with fixed seeds and documented preprocessing.